Brazz26/xgenerator-reading-readme/Develop/readme.md

 ## Description
-good app

 ## Installation
-alot

 ## Usage
-word up

 ## Credits
-me

 ## Features
-does stuff

 ## License Section
-  The license chosen for this project is APACHE2.0
+  The license chosen for this project is MIT